-Her chosen spot, Gerbert’s, was a place she’d always wanted to go, but her ex was too cheap to take her to.
+Her chosen spot, Gerbert’s, was a place she’d always wanted to go, but her ex was too cheap to take her to the upscale restaurant.
 She’d sit at the bar and have a drink by herself.
 Women did it all the time—at least she thought they did.
 It didn’t make her a desperate, recently divorced, seeking-a-hook-up sad case at all.
 Her therapist had said it meant she was an independent, strong woman who merely rewarded herself when the mood struck.

 Well, the mood most definitely struck.
 The divorce papers were signed this morning, and she was going to celebrate.

-“May I help you?” the maitre d’ asked.
+“May I help you?”
+The maitre d’’s lips inched up.